 The consolidated financial statements of MFA included in the MFA SEC Documents (the "MFA Financial Statements") comply as to form in all material respects with applicable accounting requirements and the published rules and regulations of the SEC with respect thereto, have been prepared in accordance with GAAP (except, in the case of unaudited consolidated quarterly statements, as permitted by Form 10-Q of the SEC) applied on a consistent basis during the period involved (except as may be indicated in the notes thereto), and present fairly, in all material respects, the consolidated financial position of MFA and its subsidiaries at the respective dates thereof and the consolidated results of operations and cash flows for the periods specified (subject, in the case of unaudited quarterly statements, to normal year-end audit adjustments).
-Except as reflected or reserved against in the MFA Financial Statements, MFA and its subsidiaries and obligations) except, (i) since the date of the most recent audited balance sheet included in the MFA Financial Statements, liabilities and obligations incurred in the ordinary course of business or (ii) that would not be required to be reflected or reserved against in the consolidated balance sheet of MFA and its subsidiaries prepared in accordance with GAAP.
+Except as reflected or reserved against in the MFA Financial Statements, MFA and its subsidiaries and obligations incurred in the ordinary course of business or (ii) that would not be required to be reflected or reserved against in the consolidated balance sheet of MFA and its subsidiaries prepared in accordance with GAAP.